Durlston Country Park: Wildlife and Geology

 The Park has a mosaic of habitats, hosting a wide range of species.
 Habitats include sea-cliffs, downs, ancient meadows, hedgerows, woodland, and dry-stone walls – each with their characteristic plants and animals.
 These include 33 species of breeding butterfly, over 250 species of bird recorded, 500 wildflowers, 500 moths and thousands of other invertebrates.
 The site is an important resting place for migrating birds in the spring and autumn.
 The sea-cliffs are home to a variety of breeding seabirds including a colony of 400 guillemots - the second largest on the south coast of England.
-The rangers write a wildlife diary every morning which can be read on the website www.durlston.co.uk.
+The rangers write a wildlife diary every morning which can be read on their website.

 The underlying rock is limestone so the majority of the park is calcareous grassland, probably created about 1000 years ago by clearing of oak forest, hosting a range of wild flower species and associated animals such as butterflies.
 The sea-cliffs at Durlston are popular climbing areas; Subliminal, Boulder Ruckle and Cattle Troughs.